everythingeverywhere/pivinstall/README.md

 - PKS CLI

 # How to Use ?
-Make sure you have the UAA API token, you can get this from Pivnet in `Edit Profile`
+- Make sure you have the UAA API token, you can get this from Pivnet in `Edit Profile`

+- Homebrew doesn't allow running as root so you will have to enter your password when asked

+Chmod 755 pivinstall.sh
+Chmod +x pivinstall.sh
 1. Open the terminal
 2. `git clone https://github.com/everythingeverywhere/pivinstall.git`
-3. Login as super user with SUDO to have maximum permission to install files
-4. cd into ./pivinstall
+4. `cd ./pivinstall # go into pivinstall directory`
+5. `Chmod 755 pivinstall.sh #permission for all to read and execute file `
+6. `Chmod +x pivinstall.sh #everyone can get file listing`
-5. If you are ready to run the script
+7. If you are ready to run the script
     - Enter `sh pivinstal.sh`

-Chmod 755 pivinstall.sh Chmod +x pivinstall.sh